Rubber Co. has produced vulcanized

 use.
 Time, temperature and pressure

-allow rubber to cure with the unique combination of softness, flexibility and
+allow rubber to cure yielding a unique combination of softness, flexibility and

 strength.
 It actually defines rubber as